How Is Income-Based Repayment Calculated?

 Discretionary income under the SAVE Plan, for example, is any adjusted gross income you have above 225% of the federal poverty guideline appropriate to your family size.
 You’ll have a $0 monthly payment under the SAVE Plan if your annual income doesn’t exceed the protected amount of $32,805 for a single borrower and $67,500 for a family of four in 2023.

-If you don’t qualify for a $0 monthly payment on the SAVE Plan, your monthly payment beginning in July 2024 will be set at 5% of discretionary income for undergraduate loans, 10% for graduate loans, and a weighted average if you have both.
+If you don’t qualify for a $0 monthly payment on the SAVE Plan, your monthly payment beginning in July 2024 is set at 5% of discretionary income for undergraduate loans, 10% for graduate loans, and a weighted average if you have both.

 On the IBR plan, your monthly payment is typically set at 10% to 15% of your discretionary income above 150% of the federal poverty guideline appropriate to your family size.
 But unlike the SAVE Plan, a borrower’s monthly payment on the IBR plan will never be more than what you would have paid through the Standard Repayment Plan.